Medical tourism in the Republic of Moldova: Stomatology

-The dental services in Moldova are highly demanded by the foreign patients.
-This is explained by the fact that even the most simple stomatological procedures are very expensive abroad.
 In Moldova, the prices policy for the dental services are less robust, and on the other hand, the quality corresponds to the European.
 According to the dentists of Moldova, over 70% of the patients are foreigners.
 Every month, more than 50% of the clients are from Italy, France, America and Russia.
 The patients are receiving the full service package: dental rehabilitation, prosthesis, caries treatment, removal and teeth whitening.

-The medical tourists can benefit from the remote, online medical consultations and by the medical excursions in Moldova, which include tickets procurement, hotel reservation and excursions of the touristic sites.
-The foreign patients are told about the preliminary treatment, cost and duration of the therapy.

 Hepatitis C virus treatment

 In the Republic of Moldova the Hepatitis C virus treatment, this is one of the key direction of the medical tourism.
 Starting since 1997 by 2012, the number of the infected persons with Hepatitis C virus in the country reached critical levels – more than 40.000 persons.
 These are the high rates, considering the fact that the total number of population is 4.057.420.
 Once the National Program on Hepatitis Treatment was launched, the statistics on morbidity and mortality rates diminished from 6,14% to 1,32% as per 100 000 of population.

 In 2018, in Moldova over 4000 of patients have received the free of charge Hepatitis C treatment.
 Moldovan’s hepatologists, which provide treatment to the thousands of local citizens annually, also provide the treatment to the foreign patients.
 In the Republic of Moldova, the generic medications are authorized officially for selling, which can’t be purchased in the other countries.
 Moldova belongs to the low level index development countries and with the large spreading of the hepatitis among the population, thus, the medications are more affordable.

 In Moldova, the hepatitis C diagnostic is carried out according to the international standards, by using up-to-date equipment and technologies.
 The following methods are used to identify the hepatitis C: PCR diagnosis, general and biochemical blood tests, fibroscanation, ultrasound, liver biopsy.
 The results are given to the patient directly, and the physician curator is engaged in deciphering the tests and doing a detailed treatment course.

 In Moldova, foreign patients are screened in private clinics and then undergo treatment including generic treatment including active substances - sofosbuvir, daclatasvir, ledipasvir, velpatasvir.
 The results of using antiviral therapy reach 97% of fully healed patients, and the medications produce minimal side effects.